The Facebook PPC Guide to Amazon Marketing

 Lead generation would be for the purpose of building a list of fans that you can market to regularly.
 Conversions typically track add to carts, sales, or other actions on your website (since it is difficult to track sales that start out on FB then convert on Amazon).

 Many Amazon-centric sellers are seeing great results with the Messages objective as it exists within the Messenger platform and can be interfaced through chatbot software.

 Once an objective is chosen, you must decide on targeting.
 This is determined by the “Audience” you direct your ads to.

 You can target a “Custom Audience” which is made up of a customer list, perhaps, or viewers of videos you’ve uploaded to your page (now you see the value in THAT objective).

-Custom audiences are often extremely relevant audiences because they are based on people who have already taken an action to engage with your brand.
+Custom audiences are often extremely relevant audiences because they are based on people who have already taken action to engage with your brand.

 Custom audiences built from existing customers are a prime example of how powerful this audience can be.
 In lieu of providing your own audience (or a look-alike of that audience, which we’ll cover in a more advanced training) you can also target people by interests, demographics, or behaviors.

 This is where you find people who like a certain type of music or food, people who watch a specific popular movie or those that like pages related to a specific niche.

 Here is an example of targeting based on an interest in “keto” as an example.

 Then you’ll choose your placements (auto is best for beginners) and set up a per-day budget.
 After that, you’re ready to create an ad.